 In Q4 2021 the Company moved production from Cerro Prieto to the Company's Puma zone which is an exploration and evaluation property.
-Production for Q1 2022 came predominately from the Puma zone and in Q2 2022 to present it came entirely from the Puma zone.
+Production from Q1 2022 came predominately from the Puma zone and in Q2 2023 the Company started producing from the Cerro Prieto pit in combination with the Puma pit.
+Subsequent to period end, the Company entered into a settlement agreement and is in the process of transferring all concessions in exchange of extinguishing the outstanding secured debt.
+The Company will continue operating the mine in exchange for a payment of 2% NSR.